Solarium Benefits and Side Effects

 - The results of solarium do not last long.
 It is a risk we take for temporary results.

 - During a solarium tanning session you should not use sunscreen.
 Also, you should avoid solarium if you are allergic to the sun, if you are pregnant, if you have sensitive skin or if you already have sunburns.

 - It should also be avoided if you experience skin problems as well as problems like vessels, varicose veins etc.

 What Alternatives Do I have?

 Well, of course you have the natural alternative to use a good sunscreen and combine some vacation with natural tanning.
 But even if you don’t have the time, the budget or the intention to do that, the best alternative is to use one of the tanning lotions that are available in the market.
 Tanning lotions is the recommended safe way for indoor tanning without having the risks of solarium side effects or sun exposure.
 You can use them in the safety and comfort of your own house.
-Read our article presenting to read more information about these products.http://thebeautytonic.com/solarium-benefits-side-effects/http://thebeautytonic.com/wp-content/uploads/2015/07/solarium.jpghttp://thebeautytonic.com/wp-content/uploads/2015/07/solarium-150x150.jpgSkin CareWhen summer is coming the tanned skin is a desire for all of us, men and women, especially those who do not have the opportunity to spend several days on the beach tanning naturally.
+Read our article presenting the best tanning lotions to read more information about these products.https://thebeautytonic.com/solarium-benefits-side-effects/https://thebeautytonic.com/wp-content/uploads/2015/07/solarium.jpghttps://thebeautytonic.com/wp-content/uploads/2015/07/solarium-150x150.jpgSkin CareWhen summer is coming the tanned skin is a desire for all of us, men and women, especially those who do not have the opportunity to spend several days on the beach tanning naturally.
 Solarium is a solution that can tan your skin without having to be exposed to...EstelleEstelle Aptidouthebeautytonic@gmail.comAdministratorI have studied aesthetic and cosmetology and I am a beautician with a great passion for health and beauty.
 As human beings we have to take care of our inner and our outer beauty to be completely beautiful !The Beauty Tonic